CO2balance: Project development

 CO2balance designs and delivers climate protection projects in sub-Saharan Africa, generating marketable carbon credits from the resultant emissions reductions.
 However, the company is also dedicated to advancing the Sustainable Development Goals (SDGs), so ensures that as well as reducing emissions, the projects also deliver real and demonstrable benefits to target communities.
 CO2balance adheres to a profit for purpose approach, whereby revenue from the sale of carbon credits is used to maintain projects over the long term and reinvested into new project development.
 The company typically works in partnership with in-country NGOs to implement their projects.

-The impacts of projects are verified primarily under the Gold Standard for the Global Goals (GS4GG), as well as the Clean Development Mechanism (CDM) and Verra.
+The impacts of projects are verified primarily under the Gold Standard for the Global Goals (GS4GG), as well as the Clean Development Mechanism (CDM) and Verified Carbon Standard.
 GS4GG requires projects to demonstrate a clear and direct contribution to at least 3 SDGs, such as gender equality, health, and water/sanitation, to accelerate global progress towards climate security and sustainable development.
 In 2017, CO2balance became the first organisation to pilot the GS4GG methodology for SDG 5 (Gender Equality).

 Workers building improved cookstoves as part of a CO2balance clean cooking project in Kenya.

 CO2balance projects contribute primarily to the following SDGs: